Julia Child’s Chocolate Almond Cake Recipe – Happy 100th Birthday, Julia Child!

 But.
 My favorite Julia Child recipe is the recipe that she herself described in the intro to Mastering the Art of French Cooking as her favorite cake.
 A group of culinary experts list this masterpiece as her Number 3 favorite recipe, but to me it is Number One, hands down.
 Chocolate Almond Cake is an other-worldly perfection of a dish.
 It is hard to do justice to this recipe with mere words.
 It is creamy, yet fluffy at the same time.
 It is rich, yet light at the same time.
 It just may be my favorite bite of food.
 Ever.

 So, in tribute to Julia, or “Joooolia” as she would pronounce her name, I am posting this recipe.
 You’re welcome.
-And we are joining PBS’s Cook for Julia tribute for the great role model for females chefs and home cooks that she was and is.

 Happy Birthday, Julia Child!
 I hope you’re baking a celestial cake today!